laminas/laminas-code/doc/book/zend.code.generator.examples.md

 /**
  * Sample generated class
  *
- * This is a class generated with Zend\Code\Generator.
+ * This is a class generated with Laminas\Code\Generator.
  *
  * @version $Rev:$
  * @license New BSD